msupply-foundation/conforma-web-app/documentation/internal/Assignment-Process.md

 - Assigner is linked through the `review_assignment_assigner_join` table

-## Difference between self-assignment and assignment
+#### Difference between self-assignment and assignment

 The idea behind self assignment originated with requirement for users (who are not themselves assigners) to be able to 'choose' or pick which application they will be reviewing.

-Currently self assignment is not restricted by template_section_restrictions.
+**Note**: Currently self assignment is not restricted by `template_section_restrictions`.

 ## The Act of Assigning - Web App